Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Blind Spots in Unlearning

-where $D(\cdot \|\cdot)$ denotes a divergence measure between two probability vectors, such as Kullback-Leibler (KL) divergence or the Jensen-Shannon (JS) divergence.
-A larger value of \softou\ indicates greater deviation of the unlearned model’s prediction from the masked softmax output of the original model near the forget boundary, hence signifying more severe over-unlearning.
-Notably, evaluating over-unlearning using retained data typically requires the laborious identification of non-forgotten samples that are closely entangled with the forget set and the direct access to the retained dataset to measure the performance degradation.
+where $D(\cdot \|\cdot)$ is a divergence measure between two probability vectors, such as Kullback-Leibler (KL) and Jensen-Shannon (JS) divergences.
+A larger \softou\ indicates greater deviation of the unlearned model’s prediction from the masked softmax output of the original model near the forget boundary, hence signifying more severe over-unlearning.

+Notably, evaluating over-unlearning using retained data typically requires the laborious identification of non-forgotten samples that are closely entangled with the forget set and direct access to the retained dataset to measure the performance degradation.
+In cases where AI services are built upon publicly released foundation models, direct access to the underlying training data is infeasible.
 A key advantage of our metric \softou\ is the feasibility of being computed solely from perturbed forget examples, eliminating any reliance on retained data and directly measuring the unintended forgetting.
 Intuitively, \softou\ quantifies how well the unlearned model preserves the original model's knowledge around the decision boundary of the forget set, except for the information to be forgotten.
-For practical computation, we approximate the expectation over $\pfset$ in the Eq. \eqref{eq:ou} using either (i) a \textbf{worst‐case} attack such as Project Gradient Descent (PGD) \cite{madry2017towards} that maximizes the loss of $f_\theta$, or (ii) a \textbf{random} perturbation such as Gaussian-noise.
-Our \emph{primary} results are based on PGD, with Gaussian noise results provided in Appendix \ref{app:gaussian} to highlight the consistency of observed over-unlearning trends across different perturbation strategies.
+For practical computation, we approximate the expectation over $\pfset$ in Equation \eqref{eq:ou} using either (i) a \textbf{worst‐case} attack such as Projected Gradient Descent (PGD) \cite{madry2017towards} that maximizes the loss of $f_\theta$, or (ii) a \textbf{random} perturbation such as Gaussian noise.
+Our primary results are based on PGD, while Gaussian noise results are provided in Appendix \ref{app:gaussian} to highlight the consistency of observed over-unlearning trends across different perturbation strategies.

-\if false However, the exact tube $\mathcal A_\varepsilon(\mathcal D_f)$ is unknown.
-Even when employing adversarial attack—such as Projected Gradient Descent (PGD) \cite{madry2017towards}—there is no guarantee that a valid perturbed sample can be found for every instance in \(\mathcal{D}_f\).
-Moreover, the computational overhead of the evaluation procedure grows sharply as the size of the forget set increases.
-Especially, Learn to Unlearn \cite{ltu} is notably time-consuming, as it relies on PGD-based data augmentation with a large number of iterations.
-This limitations is further exacerbated when the model has been adversarially trained, which typically increases robustness to precisely such perturbations.
-Therefore, we approximate it via